Estimated reading time: 5 minutes

 - Ensure you have gone through the prerequisites.

-- Install or update your Cosmos Nano app to the last version.
+- Install or update your Cosmos Embedded app to the last version.

 First, open a terminal and create a new folder in your usual working directory.
 For this tutorial, the folder will be named “use-cosmos-webapp”.